9 Dating mistakes to avoid in the early stages of dating. Plus, how to fix any dating mistake as quickly as possible. So you can find love faster.

 Then its time to get real about what is really going on.

-Its wonderful to give someone a chance, but the truth is red flags are red flags for a reason and you need to pay attention to them.
+It’s wonderful to give someone a chance, but the truth is red flags are red flags for a reason.
+So you need to pay attention to them.

 If you think something is up communication is key.
-If something concerns you like chronic lateness, or you think they might be hung up on an ex, it’s Ok to bring it up and get clarity on the situation.
+If his behaviour concerns you like chronic lateness, running hot or cold, or you think they might be hung up on an ex.
+It’s Ok to bring it up and get clarity on the situation.

 There are of course bigger red flags that should never be ignored.
 If he’s disrespectful to you or women in general, is controlling or manipulative or deep down a total player.